 During the year ended December 31, 2015, Lazard Group received a capital contribution of \$30,000 from a subsidiary of Lazard Ltd in a non-cash transaction through a reduction of an interest-bearing loan.
-See Note 18.
+See Note 17.

-Pursuant to Lazard Group's Operating Agreement, Lazard Group allocates and distributes to its members a substantial portion of its distributable profits in installments, as soon as practicable after the end of each fiscal year.
+Pursuant to Lazard Group's Operating Agreement, Lazard Group allocates and distributes to its members a substantial portion of its distributable profits in installments as soon as practicable after the end of each fiscal year.
 Such installment distributions usually begin in February.

-Exchange of Lazard Group Common Membership Interests-During the years ended December 31, 2014 and 2013, Lazard Ltd issued 710,009 and 839,658 shares of Class A common stock, respectively, in connection with the exchanges of a like number of Lazard Group common membership interests (received from members of LAZ-MD Holdings in exchange for a like number of LAZ-MD Holdings exchangeable interests).
-(See Note 1 for a discussion of the Final Exchange of LAZ-MD Interests).
+Exchange of Lazard Group Common Membership Interests-During the year ended December 31, 2014, Lazard Ltd issued 710,009 shares of Class A common stock in connection with the exchanges of a like number of Lazard Group common membership interests (received from members of LAZ-MD Holdings in exchange for a like number of LAZ-MD Holdings exchangeable interests).
+See Note 1 for a discussion of the Final Exchange of LAZ-MD Interests.